sotirisf/Umbraco-PropSense/README.md

 As you can see, there's also the TypeName property which gives you the document type alias in case you need it somewhere.

 Please remember to re-run this whenever you make changes to document properties.

+Note: Although this is under my account, it was originally developed by [George J. Capnias](https://github.com/gcapnias).
+Idea and some testing were mine.
+Thanks!